lambo-liu/lambo-liu/README.md

 🌊&nbsp; I'm a 2nd year CS student at the University of Waterloo

-🎸&nbsp; I like too many things to name - from [chess](https://www.chess.com/member/lamboliu) to [fantasy basketball](https://www.espn.com/fantasy/basketball/) to [new music](https://open.spotify.com/user/tripledarts)
+🎸&nbsp; I like too many things to name - from [playing chess](https://www.chess.com/member/lamboliu) to [fantasy basketball](https://www.espn.com/fantasy/basketball/) to [discovering new music](https://open.spotify.com/user/tripledarts)

-🌞&nbsp; But above all, I like creating [cool projects](https://devpost.com/lamboliu) that make people smile!
+🌞&nbsp; But above all, I like creating [software projects](https://devpost.com/lamboliu) that make people smile!

 📬&nbsp; Feel free to reach out to me on my [Linkedin](https://www.linkedin.com/in/lambert-liu/), I'd love to hear from you :)